molinfo-vienna/aweSOM/README.md

 ### License

-This project is licensed under the MIT license.
+This project is licensed under MIT license.